wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, November 2013
+The wxWidgets Team, July 2014